Submit our quick form and get quotes now!

 As we want to prevent anyone from being a victim of this kind of dishonest maneuver, here's everything you need to know about it.
 Seems like forewarned is forearmed!

 If your experience is similar to mine, you will probably be asked if you are the owner of your home the second you open the door in front of you.
 This already seems suspicious as an entry into the matter!
-To make it more credible, the individual will be dressed professionally, will present himself most of the time as a government representative, an employee of Energy Star or as an employee of a program such as Rénoclimat or EnerGuide.
+To make it more credible, the individual will be dressed professionally and will present themselves most of the time as a government representative, an employee of Energy Star or an employee of a program such as Rénoclimat or EnerGuide.
 In some cases, the individual may even claim to be a worthy representative of Natural Resources Canada.

-He will have some information on the subject to try to prove his credibility.
-He will try to convince you to let him inside, claiming the need to inspect your windows, your water heater or your heating or air conditioning system.
+They will have some information on the subject to try to prove their credibility.
+They will try to convince you to let them in, claiming the need to inspect your windows, your water heater or your heating or air conditioning system.

 No matter how you feel about this individual (some might look relatively friendly), remember that no representative from the government, an energy efficiency program or Energy Star will come knocking on your door without an appointment to do so.
 At no time and under any circumstances should you allow this individual to enter your home.